 From New York City: Take the Long Island Expressway East to Exit 48 (Round Swamp Road).
-Proceed straight off exit and after the first traffic light our building is the second one on the right.
+Proceed straight off exit and after the first traffic light our building is the second one on the right at 58 South Service Road.

 From Eastern Long Island: Take the Long Island Expressway West to Exit 48 (Round Swamp Road).
 Proceed to traffic light and make a left turn.
 Go under the overpass and make a left turn going East.
-Our building is the second one on the right.
+Our building is the second one on the right at 58 South Service Road.